Single Accreditation FAQs

 Yes.
 TSTC uses SACSCOC because of its ubiquity in Texas.
 Others could be used, but TSTC has no plans to switch accreditors at this time.

-As a single accredited organization, the overall management of TSTC’s state-wide dispersed operations would become more effective and efficient.
+As a single accredited organization, the overall management of TSTC’s state-wide dispersed operations will become more effective and efficient.
 Best practices will be easier to share among the campuses.
+In addition, administrative costs and duplication of effort will be reduced by consolidating our reporting to SACSCOC and government agencies.

 A single accreditation is TSTC’s response to meeting the skills gap and responding to HB5.
 By reducing accreditation redundancy, we will be able to focus on a more consistent student and workforce engagement experience.